Go back

 • Ensure products are sourced from licensed growers.

-• Verify that products comply with state labeling requirements.
+• Verify that products meet state labeling requirements.

 Helpful resource: Learn more about Tennessee, USA